RoohiP/Federated-MTGNN-For-Blood-Glucose-Prediction-OhioT1DM-Dataset/README.md

 - `--scale:` Scaling the output values, Default is 0.01.
 - `--seq_in_len:` Window size of input, Default is 25, meaning 2 hours of input data.
 - `--horizon:` Prediction horizon \* 5 min interval , Default is 6, meaning 30 min in the future.
+- `--imputation_method:` imputation method, Options: KNN, Linear, Cubic.
+- `--imputation_KNN_K:` K parameter in KNN future, Default is 5.
+- `--clamp_output:` Clamping the output of model to be between min and max value, Default is True.
+- `--clamp_output_min:` Default is 40.
+- `--clamp_output_max:` Default is 400.

 ### Bi-LSTM Options